bitloops/bitloops-gherkin-ts/README.md

 [![npm version][npmimg]][npm]
 [![Known Vulnerabilities][snyk-image]][snyk-url]

-node.js package that allows you to generate gherkin tables in Cucumber feature files using Google Sheets
+node.js package that automatically generates Gherkin tables in Cucumber .feature from test data pulled from your Google Sheet! :heart_eyes: :star2: :tada:

 ![Demo](https://storage.googleapis.com/bitloops-github-assets/bitloops-gherkin.gif)

 ## Installation

-> Only yarn or npm is necessary!
+> :exclamation: Only yarn or npm is necessary!
 Don't do both!

 If you install the global CLI, then you can fill your feature files by using the **bitloops-gherkin** command directly.
 If you only install it as a developer dependency add something like this in your scripts: